quocbao238/Church-s-Chicken-Oder-App/README.md

 Church's Chicken App help people oder fried chicken from Popeyes

 #### Feature
-This source code support to do learn Flutter ,using images taken from Popeyes.vn I have developed this app all by myself and I would be happy to share the APK of the app for testing purposes.
+This source code support to do learn Flutter ,using images taken from Church's Chicken (www.churchs.com) I have developed this app all by myself and I would be happy to share the APK of the app for testing purposes.

 #### Prequisites